GIScience/lulc-utility/README.md

 To edit the ground truth labels, create a new [data/label/label_*.yaml](data/label/) file, and update the `descriptor.label` value in [conf/data/*.yaml](conf/data/*.yaml) according to your new label file.

-To export a raster of your ground truth labels (for visual inspection and approval), run:
+Optionally, to export a single raster of your ground truth labels (for visual inspection and approval), run:

 ```shell
 uv run --env-file .env python lulc/export_osm_labels.py